-Agri-Food is UK’s largest manufacturing sector.
+Agri-Food is the UK’s largest manufacturing sector.
 It supports a food chain with over £ 108 billion in turnover, 3.9 million in a truly international industry, and exports £ 20 billion of manufactured goods.
-The global food chain is under pressure from population growth, climate change, migration policy pressures, urban rural drift populations, and aging world demographics.
+The global food chain is under tremendous pressure from population growth, climate change, migration policy pressures, urban, rural drift populations, and aging world demographics.

-Robotics, autonomous systems (RAS) and related digital technologies are now seen as enabling this critical food chain transformation.
-Opportunities for the RAS range include: development of field robots supporting workers by transporting payloads and operations such as crop and animal detection, weeding and boiling; integration of autonomous systems in existing farm operating equipment such as tractors; robotic systems for harvesting crops and conducting complex dextrusive operations; RAS technology has the potential to be used in the field.
-Special barriers, however, can overcome the following challenges.
+Robotics autonomous systems (RAS) and related digital technologies are enabling this critical food chain transformation.
+Opportunities for the RAS range include: development of field robots supporting workers by transporting payloads and operations such as crop and animal detection, weeding and boiling; integration of autonomous systems in existing farm operating equipment such as tractors; robotic systems for harvesting crops and conducting complex extrusive operations; RAS technology has the potential to be used in the field.
+It, however, needs to overcome the following challenges.

 1. UK RAS is small and full of interest in agri-food.
 Defragmentation and then community expansion is urgently needed.

 2. The UK RAS community has no specific training paths or doctoral training centers to provide trained agri-food human resources.

 3. While substantial government investment has been made in high-tech readiness (TRL) translation activities, there is insufficient ongoing basic research in low-TRL agri-food RAS to underpin industry innovations.

 4. There are concerns that RAS for AgriFood is not fully realized because the projects are too small and too small.
 The complex integration of different discrete technologies (e.g., navigation, security operation, grasping and manipulation, perception) often involves RAS challenges.
 These discreet technologies must be further developed, but large-scale industrial applications must also be provided to solve integration and interoperability problems.
 The UK community must undertake some well-selected large and collaborative “moon shooting” projects.